 Call your health care provider if you or your child feel weak while rising from a squatting position.
 Call a geneticist if you or a family member has been diagnosed with muscular dystrophy and you are planning a pregnancy.

 Affected people may want to do DNA banking.
-DNA testing is recommended for those who are affected, in order to identify the family gene mutation.
-Once the mutation is found, prenatal DNA testing, testing for carriers, and preimplantation genetic diagnosis are possible.
+DNA testing is recommended for those who are affected.
+This helps to identify the family gene mutation.
+Once the mutation is found, prenatal DNA testing, testing for carriers, and pre-implantation genetic diagnosis are possible.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.